Serbian Progressive Party: 2023–present: Change in leadership

 During Vučević's term as prime minister, the Novi Sad railway station canopy collapsed in November 2024.
 In the aftermath, ministers Goran Vesić and Tomislav Momirović resigned.
 Soon after, mass student-led anti-corruption protests began in December 2024.
 Amidst the protests, Vučić claimed that within SNS he had 17,000 "extremely pro-Russian oriented loyalists", including his brother Andrej Vučić, who swore a blood oath to defend him and his regime against an alleged Western-backed "colour revolution" in Serbia.
 After a group of students were physically attacked in Novi Sad by the party activists, Vučević tendered his resignation from office on 28 January 2025.
 He was succeeded by Đuro Macut, an independent politician nominated by SNS, in April 2025.

+Prior to the 2026 Serbian parliamentary election, the SNS-led coalition was renamed to "Aleksandar Vučić – United Serbia".
+SNS unanimously nominated Aleksandar Vučić, the president of Serbia, as candidate for Prime Minister and head of the United Serbia electoral list.
+The Socialist Party of Serbia (SPS) also decided unanimously that the SPS would participate in the upcoming parliamentary elections in a coalition with United Serbia, the Social Democratic Party of Serbia and the Greens of Serbia.